taustation-fan/taustation-fan.github.io/syndicates.md

 syndicate is recruiting or not.
 If it is recruiting, players can apply independently of location.

 A syndicate starts with slots for 10 members.
-This limited can be extended by spending bonds:
+This limit can be extended by spending bonds:

 |Extension to|Cost in bonds| cumulative costs |